kristine-kiki/IIWII/README.md

 Unfortunately I did not use Wireframes as I did not know about them.
 I was drafting web page layout in my notebook.
 At the beggining it helped, but with chaping the project I faced difficulties.
 About Balsamiq I learned just on the day i needed to submit my project.
 Absolutely will use it in the future.

 ## Credits
-Acknowledgments go to Slack users Hannah O. and IoanZaharia_5p, as well as the mentor and tutor support.
+Acknowledgments go to Slack users Hannah O. and IoanZaharia_5p and Tomas_K_Alumni_lead , as well as the mentor and tutor support.

 ## Content
 As suggested I was using [Font Awesome](https://fontawesome.com/) and [Favicon](https://favicon.io/).
 Pictures were taken from [Pexels](https://www.pexels.com/).
 Was using spellcheck as well.